 Don't stop reading!
 Keep going.

 Love is not like a bathtub, where one person must get out before another can get in - it's more like an ocean, or to be pragmatic, more like a swimming pool.
 Think of it this way: say you have a child, whom you love with all of your heart and mind.
 Say you have a second child.
 Assuming that you love them equally, do they each get 50% of your love?
 No, because love doesn't work like that.
 It is not a commodity that can be spent.
 It's not this thing you can give away until it runs out.
-So, we're more or less polyamorous.
-We are people.
-We are individuals.
-We do not own each other's mind or body.
-We're big fans of compersion.
-That means, to be blunt, that we're not monogamous.

 I am obnoxious, stupefyingly honest, and skeptical